Improving Interactions Workshop or Webinar

 - Introduction to the concept of communication and the communication process so that learners can assess the ways that conflict and miscommunication might occur in their own work.

 - Skills to address conflict and miscommunication or avoid it altogether.
 Skills may include Ask-Tell-Ask, teach-back, open-ended or evocative questions, and reflections.

 - Content on how to host a family meeting.

-This course is run in groups of six to twelve.
+This course is run in groups of 6-12.
 Contact us at firstname.lastname@example.org for more information about how to arrange for your group to take this course.
-Or speak to us about how this workshop can be customized for virtual delivery based on your needs.

 - Define engagement.

 - Describe the impact of body language and define SOLER, an acronym for positive non-verbal communication.